lollek/encguess/README.md

-# Encoding Guesser
+# Encoding Util

-Encoding guesser is an application and a library which attempts to guess the encoding of a given file.
+Encoding util is an application and a library which attempts to guess the encoding of a given file.
 It will be focused on solving practical problems which I have encountered, so it might be a bit too tailored to me, and not generic enough for general use.